gauge-sh/tach/docs/index.md

 # Tach
+> ⚠️ **UNMAINTAINED**: This repository is no longer actively maintained.
+Issues and pull requests may not receive a response.

 Tach is a tool that helps you control dependencies between your Python modules.
 It allows modules to define explicit public interfaces to prevent deep coupling, creating a more modular architecture.